TurkuNLP/register-annotation-docs/abbreviations.md

-###Register labels and their abbreviations
+## Register labels and their abbreviations

-The main categories are bolded and
+The upper level categories are CAPITALIZED and the lower level categories in lower case.

-Machine translated or generated from a template: MT
+MACHINE TRANSLATED OR GENERATED: MT
-Lyrical: LY
+LYRICAL: LY

-Spoken: SP
+SPOKEN: SP
-* Spoken Interview: it
+* Interview: it
 * Other spoken: os

-Interactive discussion: ID
+INTERACTIVE DISCUSSION: ID

-Narrative: NA
+NARRATIVE: NA
-* Narrative News report: ne
+* News report: ne
-* Narrative Sports report: sr
+* Sports report: sr
 * Narrative blog nb
 * Other narrative: on

-How-to or instructions: HI
+HOW-TO or INSTRUCTIONS: HI
-* How-to recipe: re
+* Recipe: re
 * Other how-to: oh

-Informational Description: IN
+INFORMATIONAL DESCRIPTION: IN
-* Informational Description encyclopedia article: en
+* Encyclopedia article: en
-* Informational Description Research article: ra
+* Research article: ra
-* Informational Description Description of a thing or person: dtp
+* Description of a thing or person: dtp
-* Informational Description FAQ fi
+* Faq: fi
-* Informational Description Legal terms and conditions lt
+* Legal terms and conditions: lt
 * Other Informational description: oi

-Opinion: OP
+OPINION: OP
-* Opinion review: rv
+* Review: rv
 * Opinion blog: ob
-* Opinion denominational religious blog / sermon: rs
+* Denominational religious blog / sermon: rs
-* Opinion advice: av
+* Advice: av
 * Other opinion: oo

-Informational Persuasion: IP
+INFORMATIONAL PERSUASION: IP
 * Description with intent to sell: ds
 * News & opinion blog or editorial: ed
 * Other informational persuasion oe